Cluedo (Australian game show): On-location and studio filming

-A pilot was produced in 1991, and series production began on Tuesday 14 January 1992 consisting of 13 episodes including a reshoot of the pilot and continued through February.
-TV Week suggested that Palms of an Architect, featuring Daddo's real-life brother Andrew, was the first episode filmed.
-Brindebella Homestead's stately exteriors were filmed at Billilla Historic Mansion in Brighton, Melbourne while interiors were shot at Crawford Production's Studio 2 in Box Hill, Melbourne.
+A pilot was produced in 1991, and series production began on Tuesday, 14 January 1992 consisting of 13 episodes including a reshoot of the pilot and continued through February.
+TV Week suggested that Palms of an Architect, featuring Andrew Daddo's real-life brother Cameron, was the first episode filmed.
+Brindabella Homestead's stately exteriors were filmed at Billilla Historic Mansion in Brighton, Melbourne while interiors were shot at Crawford Production's Studio 2 in Box Hill, Melbourne.
 Before the location was announced, it was known to the press as a classified National Trust mansion in Brighton.
 According to The Age the murder house's rooms were coloured based on six main characters' names, though this didn't give any hints to the culprit.

 There were several rules of the game devised by Cluedo's writers that affected filming.
-As Brindebella is the scene of all the crimes, the murder had to take place in one of six rooms: the Living Room, Dining Room, Lounge, Study, Billiard Room, or Kitchen.
+As Brindabella is the scene of all the crimes, the murder had to take place in one of six rooms: the Living Room, Dining Room, Lounge, Study, Billiard Room, or Kitchen.
 (These are different to the rooms in the British version).
 Plot-advancing indoor locations where the murder could now take place included: Peacock, Scarlet, Plum's, or the guest bedroom (one per episode), the vestibule, main or kitchen corridors, and kitchen exterior.
 Every room had to be visited at least once, and the six weapons have to be identified and shown.

 Each episode had six drama segments with a total duration of 24–30 minutes.
 The first segment introduced the guest and sets up motives for murder, and it was necessary for every suspect to have a motive even if it was tenuous.
 The murder was announced at the end of the second segment and couldn't take place in one of the six suspected rooms.
 Instead, could occur in outdoor locations like the patio, front steps, or garden, or the vestibule and corridors if inside.
 The first two segments were kept to a maximum of eight minutes each.
 In contrast, each British murder scenario segment ran for eight minutes in total.